Laura Mewbourn, Owner

 I am excited to call upon my experience in farming and my education in art and design as I work to help Laura provide our clients with high quality, sustainably-grown local flowers and floral arrangements.

 One of my favorite memories growing up was working in my mom’s garden with her.
 We would plant, wait for everything to bloom and marvel at it when it did.
 I have always loved being outside and working with my hands.
 My senior year at the College of Charleston I had the opportunity to study the slow food movement and learn more about sustainable agriculture.

 Seeing the community that the farmers had with each other and with their customers was inspiring and encouraging and I began to wonder how I could continue learning about it and become involved right here in Charleston.

 It was then that I found the Growing New Farmers Program through Lowcountry Local First.
 I applied, got in and spent 6 months meeting and learning from some of the most incredible farmers in Charleston.
 My eyes were opened to this community and way of living and I knew that I wouldn’t be able to go back to a “regular” job afterwards.

-Laura reached out to our class to see if anyone would be interested in working with her on the F&F Farm and after one visit out there, I was smitten.
+Laura reached out to our class to see if anyone would be interested in working with her on the farm and after one visit out there, I was smitten.
 Since my time here, I’ve grown and learned so much and it’s been such a sweet opportunity to continue my passion for sustainable agriculture.